-The build up of a map is achieved by scanning the telescope at a given scan speed (Nominal at 30° /s or Fast at 60° /s) along lines.
+The build up of a map is achieved by scanning the telescope at a given scan speed (Nominal at 30''/s or Fast at 60''/s) along lines.
 This is shown in Figure 3.1.

-As the SPIRE arrays are not fully filled, the telescope scans are carried out at an angle of ± 42.4 deg with respect to the Z-axis of the arrays and the scan lines are separated by 348" to provide overlap and good coverage for fully sampled maps in the three bands.
+As the SPIRE arrays are not fully filled, the telescope scans are carried out at an angle of ± 42.4 deg with respect to the Z-axis of the arrays and the scan lines are separated by 348 arcsec to provide overlap and good coverage for fully sampled maps in the three bands.
 This is shown schematically in Figure 3.1.
 One scan line corresponds to one building block.

-Cross-linked scanning (or cross scanning) is achieved by scanning at +42 deg (Scan A angle) and then at -42 deg (Scan B angle), see Figure 3.3.
-This cross-scanning at Scan A and B is the default Large Map scan angle option in HSpot.
-This ensures that the effect of 1/f noise on the map can be minimised and also leads to improved map coverage.
+Cross-linked scanning (or cross scanning) is achieved by scanning at +42.4 deg (Scan A angle) and then at -42.4 deg (Scan B angle), see Figure 3.3.
+The cross-scan at Scan A and B is the default Large Map scan angle option in HSpot.
+This ensures improved coverage of the mapped region.
+Although the 1/f knee for SPIRE is below 0.1 Hz (Griffin et al., 2010), the cross-scanning also help to reduce the effect of the 1/f noise when making maps with maximum likelihood map makers like MADMAP(Cantalupo et al., 2010).
 Note that the 1/f noise will be less significant at the faster scan speed.